petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Audience - Submitter Segments

 These are the top segments who submitted the form.
 Each bar in the chart shows the total number of individuals that submitted the form who are part of that segment.
 The bar also gives a value of what percent of the known individuals who submitted the form are part of that segment.
-For a given time range, the percentage is calculated as,
+For a given time range, the percentage is calculated as

 ```
 (The number of individuals that are part of that segment who submitted the form) ÷ (The total number of known individuals who submitted the form) * 100